govau/service-manual/content/standard/3-agile-and-user-centred/how.md

 ---
 layout: text/textblock
 ---
-This criterion applies through all stages of the [service design and delivery process](/service-design-delivery-process/).
+This criteria applies through all stages of the [service design and delivery process](/service-design-delivery-process/).
 You should:

 * work in an agile way, based on [agile values and principles](http://www.agilemanifesto.org/principles.html), and using agile tools and techniques
 * review and iterate your processes to be able to respond to feedback, continue to improve and adapt to change